Brand Health Tracking: Your Competitive Edge in a Shifting Market

 How do I convince leadership it’s worth the investment?

 Frame it in business terms: tracking tells you whether marketing spend is protecting and growing brand equity.
-Without it, you’re asking the CFO to trust “gut feel,” and that’s a tough sell.
+Without it, you’re asking leadership to make strategic bets on instinct alone, which is a difficult position to defend when results miss.

 What’s the ROI of brand health tracking?